arangodb/docs-hugo/site/content/3.11/aql/functions/date.md

 ---
 name: dateFormat
 description: |
-  Show example calls of the formatting function and their results:
+  Example calls of the formatting function and their results:
 bindVars:
   {
     "formats": [